-In order to participate in the ride, we require all riders to hit the minimum fundraising amount of $500 ($250 if on a team) by the day of the event.
+In order to participate in the ride, we require all riders to hit the minimum fundraising amount of $500 ($250 if on a team) OR earn 1,000 fundraising points by the day of the event.
 For goals chosen over $500 ($250 if on a team), you have until the end of the calendar year to continue your fundraising efforts.

 If you did not reach $500 by the day of the ride your options include:

 Will I receive fundraising support?